t18d/historicised-grammar/README.md

   - A. F. Naek, 'De allitteratione sermonis latini', _RhM_, 3/3 (1829), 327.
   - Pontano, _Actius de numeris poeticis & lege historiæ_ (1507), fol.
 116r.

+## Dialectology

+- Attic (Holland 1603)
+  - P. Holland, 'An explanation of sundry tearmes somewhat obscure … in favour of the unlearned Reader …', in _The philosophie, commonlie called, the morals written by the learned Philosopher Plutarch of Chæronea_ (London, 1603), s.v.
+    Solœcisme: It arose of those who being Athenians borne … spake not pure **Attick** …

 ## Criticism

 - lectio difficilior (Teller 1757)